j-w-matlock/flood-damage-estimator/README.md

 If paths are supplied, the application reads the files directly with `rasterio`, bypassing Streamlit's upload size limit.

-## Polygon Uploads

-You may also provide a polygon layer (zipped Shapefile, GeoJSON, or KML) instead of a flood depth raster.
-Polygons are rasterized onto the crop raster grid, and cells inside the polygon are assumed to receive **0.5&nbsp;ft** (6&nbsp;inches) of flooding.
-The original file names of uploaded rasters and polygons become the labels in the output Excel workbook.
+## Uniform Depth Option

+Instead of supplying a polygon to define flooded areas, you can enable the *Uniform Flood Depth* checkbox and enter a depth value in feet.
+The app will duplicate the crop raster and assign the specified depth to every pixel.

+## Manual Depth Painting

+If you prefer to sketch flooded areas directly, enable **Manual Depth Painting** in the sidebar.
+Choose a depth (in 0.5&nbsp;ft increments) and draw polygons on the interactive map.
+Each polygon is rasterized with its selected depth and treated like any other depth grid when calculating damages.

 ## Running Tests